Maria Stromberger: Early life

-Maria Stromberger was born on 16 March 1898 in Metnitz, Carinthia, Austria–Hungary, to Maria Lapeiner (1858–1917) and Franz Seraphin Stromberger (1857–1937).
+Maria Stromberger was born on 16 March 1898 in Metnitz, Carinthia, Austria–Hungary, to Maria Lapeiner and Franz Seraphin Stromberger.
 The youngest of nine children, including three who died in infancy, she was raised in a Catholic family.
 Her mother owned and operated an inn, whilst her father worked as a clerk for a merchant.
 The family held a privileged position among the few property owners in the town, having inherited houses through both parental lines.
 The Strombergers left Metnitz in 1899 and relocated to Emmersdorf, where Franz became an estate manager.
-Stromberger fell ill at age six, but recovered despite not being expected to survive.
+Stromberger fell ill at age six and was not expected to survive, but recovered.
 The family later moved to Kappel am Krappfeld.
 After completing her compulsory education, Stromberger took a course to become certified as a kindergarten teacher shortly before World War I, though she never pursued a teaching career.

 Stromberger moved to Graz when she was 16, where she lived sporadically for the next 22 years.
 According to a friend she had later in life, Edek Pys, she mentioned experiencing a tragic love when she was young.
 While in Graz, Stromberger worked in the Grand Hotel Steirerhof, a high-class hotel owned by her cousin Therese Leeb and her cousin's husband Gatten Karl.
 She left the job in 1916 to care for her ailing mother, who died the following year.
 By early 1920, Stromberger resided at Pestalozzistrasse 77, sharing the building with Vinzenz Zotter, who became her brother-in-law in December of that year.
 In early 1921, she returned to Carinthia.
 Although she registered as a kindergarten teacher during this period, records do not indicate whether she pursued employment in education.
-Stromberger stayed in Bregenz for a time in the 1920s with her sister, Karoline Gräbnerm before returning to Graz in 1926 to continue working at the Grand Hotel Steirerhof as a kitchen assistant.
+Stromberger stayed in Bregenz for a time in the 1920s with her sister, Karoline Gräbnerm, before returning to Graz in 1926 to continue working at the Grand Hotel Steirerhof as a kitchen assistant.
 She later moved to work at another inn, where she worked with minimal pay until the owner's death in 1937.
 During this period, she also served as caretaker for her father following his stroke, continuing until his death in July of that year.